clasod2736/todolist-server/README.md

-## Hi!
+# Hi!
 I'm Joon.
-This is my Todolist project.
+I study coding by myself.
-Hi!
-This is my first mini project that tried to connect React-app and Server / Database.
+This is my first mini project that tried to connect React-app with Server/Database.

 I made a very simple todolist website and all the joblists you make are will be saved in the database.

-I learned basic mechanism between frontend and backend which is connection of user and server.
+I learned basic mechanism between frontend and backend which is connection of user and server while making this project.

     * What technologies(language, module..etc) i used.
     Html / CSS / React / node.js / nodemon / body-parser / axios / express / cors / dotenv / mongoDB / mongoose